Embassy of North Macedonia, Washington, D.C.

 The Embassy of North Macedonia in Washington, D.C., also known as the Moses House, is the diplomatic mission of North Macedonia to the United States.

 The embassy is located at 2129 Wyoming Avenue Northwest, in the Kalorama neighborhood of Washington, D.C.
-The current ambassador of North Macedonia to the United States is vacant.
+The current ambassador of North Macedonia to the United States is Zoran Popov.

-House
+History

 The Moses House was constructed in 1893 and is a mixture of Queen Anne and Neoclassical architecture.
-The house was designed by Thomas Franklin Schneider, architect of the Cairo Apartment Building on Q Street NW, and is the oldest standing building in the Kalorama neighborhood.
-The building was owned by businessman W.H.
-Moses until it was sold and converted into the Embassy of France in the 1940s.
+The house was designed by architect Thomas Franklin Schneider, and is the oldest standing building in the Kalorama neighborhood.
+The building was owned by businessman W. H. Moses until it was sold and converted into the Embassy of France in the 1940s.
 When the French diplomatic mission moved to a new location in 1984, the house sat empty for 20 years until it was purchased by the government of North Macedonia.
 Moses House was renovated and opened as the Embassy of North Macedonia on October 26, 2005.